🗡️

 Introduction

-Let's now get hands on creating different beans through the context.
+Let's now get hands on creating different through the context.

-The principle is always the same: use DiContextFactory.createContext to pass the bean names with their bean definitions.
+The principle is always the same: use DiContextFactory.createContext to pass the with their .

 We will now show all the different use cases starting from the simple cases to the complex ones.